Krkn Dashboard

 Container installation

-Build and run the dashboard in a container.
-The container uses Podman (or Docker) on the host to start krkn-hub chaos containers.
+Run the dashboard in a container on your host.
+The container uses Podman on the host to start krkn-hub chaos containers.

 cd krkn-dashboard